The Nendel family in Franconia

 Northeast of Bayreuth, in Nentmannsreuth, the baptism of Hans Nendel's five daughters was written down between 1593 and 1598 on the first pages of the Benk church book.
 With this the paternal line ceases in Nentmannsreuth.
 Since the village name was highly probable derived from an early form of the name Nendel, the existence of a Nendel family in Nenntmannsreuth is particulary remarkable.
 However, in the tax list of the princedom Brandenburg-Ansbach-Kulmbach of 1497 no Nentel or Nendel was recorded in one of the seven farms of Nentmannsreuth.
 However, the appearance of so many Nentel family members in the vicinity of this village can not be arbitrary.

 In the time before the 17th century direct genealogical relations can only be assumed.
 If in 1497 Conntz Nentel and his wife and in 1498 Hans Nentel appear in the tax lists of the princedom Brandenburg-Ansbach-Kulmbach as being resident in Trebgast, they are presumably grandchildren or great grandchildren of Heinrich Nentel.
 Those indirect pedigrees can also presented for the today deserted village of Geyersnest (Heintz, mentioned in 1451 and assumed by Pöhlmann to be a son of Heinrich Nentel, and Hans, mentioned in 1498) and, further branched, also in other places.
-In general, a steady spreading of the family can be observed in the Bayreuth region, although lesser sources towards the past may also produce this effect.
-The Nendels in Franconia will be the objective of future research.
-Two questions need to be answered: (i) is the Nendel family cluster of today related to the Nendel families that were recorded in the area since the 14th century and (ii) is there a connection between the Nendel family and the more than thousand-year-old town of Nendelin Uraha near Bamberg?
+In general, a constant spreading of the family can be observed in the Bayreuth region, although lesser sources towards the past may also produce this effect.

 1 PÖHLMANN, Th.
 (1998): Die älteste Beschreibung des Amtes Bayreuth - Das Landbuch A von 1398, Rabenstein Verlag, Bayreuth.